Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Add the cookies to a food processor and pulse until crumbly.
+Step 1: Place the Oreos in a food processor and pulse until crumbly, or crush the cookies in a plastic bag by hand.

 Pulsed oreos in a food processor.